xerolinux/XeroWiki/docs/davinci.md

 bash -c "$(curl -fsSL https://xerolinux.xyz/script/davinci.sh)"
 ```

+Select the version you want to use.
+Once download is done, it will extract and run the **DaVinci** installer.
+Go through it as you would on a **Windows** machine and click finish.
+Then the script will ask you what GPU you have, be it **nVidia** or **AMD** select the appropriate one, at which point the script will take care of the rest.
+Once it's all done, just launch the app, either from the newly created desktop shortcut or the App Launcher/Menu.

 ### 🗨️ Wrap up

 In case the script fails please do let me know on **Discord**.
 I will try to fix it.
 Download might fail in case a new version gets released, I will try my best to keep it up-to-date.
 I have to manually update it, no other way.
 I hope this made your life easier.
 Enjoy ;)